Alifyz/android-sample-apps/MVP/README.md

 # Android MVP

-* (English)This repository for demonstration purposes of the MVP Design Pattern for Android.
+* (English) This repository is used for demonstration purposes of the MVP Design Pattern for Android.
-* (Portuguese)Este repositório é destinado ao padrão MVP em projetos Android.
+* (Portuguese) Este repositório é destinado para fins de demonstração do padrão MVP em projetos Android.

 # Pre-requisites